Postgraduate Course

 • Microeconomics

-We will also consider applicants with any other 2:2 degree or above where there is two years' relevant work experience, after graduating, in the field of economics/banking.
+We will also consider applicants with any other 2:2 degree or above where there is at least one year's relevant work experience, after graduating, in the field of economics/banking.

 International & EU entry requirements